 Wild Woman – Your Nature is Calling

-Through experiential learning in nature we will delve into modern science and ancient knowledge to better understand the natural world, awaken our instincts and interpret the language and signs of nature so that we can better know ourselves and fulfill our life’s true calling.
-It is for teachers, healers, nature lovers, and leaders and for all those that feel called to reweave their minds, bodies, hearts and spirits into the wild fabric of life for a joyful, resilient and healthy future.
-This program starts in February 2017.
+Through experiential learning in nature, we will delve into modern science and ancient knowledge to better understand the natural world, awaken our instincts and interpret the language and signs of nature so that we can better know ourselves and fulfill our life’s true calling.
+It is for teachers, healers, nature lovers, and leaders and for all those that feel called to reweave their minds, bodies, hearts, and spirits into the wild fabric of life for a joyful, resilient and healthy future.
 Click here for more information

 Wisdom of the Oak – Oak ecology and acorn food workshops